Skip to Content

 Protect hands with gloves or oven mitts before taking the kettle outside.
 Be quick and careful.
 Head to the weed patch.

-The water will cool down fast, so you need to be fast during the travel from the stove to the weeds.
+The water will cool down fast, so you must be quick when traveling from the stove to the weeds.

 Hold the spout above the weeds and pour water on the weeds carefully.
 Aim for the roots and avoids splashing.